nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 - Orange highlights the Cluster1 and NodePort are deleted.
 - Indigo highlights the NKL Controller log message, successfully deleting the cluster1-https upstreams.
 - Blue highlights the actual API calls to the LB Server, 10.1.1.4.
-- Notice there are 4 Delete Log messages, 2 Worker Nodes X 2 LB Servers.
+- Notice there are 4 Deleted Log messages, 2 Worker Nodes X 2 LB Servers.
 - If you are running a second NGINX LB Server for HA, and Zone Sync is working, the cluster1-https upstreams on LB Server#2 will also be empty.
 Check the LB Server#2 Dashboard to confirm.

 If you refresh the cafe.example.com browser page, 1/2 of the requests will respond with `502 Bad Gateway`.
 There are NO upstreams in Cluster1 for NGINX to send the requests to!